jpdas18/Applied-Machine-Learning/Project_2.md

 ![plot](5boo.png)

 ### Analyze all four models.
 According to the evaluation metrics, which model produced the best results?
 Were there any discrepancies among the five wealth outcomes from your DHS survey dataset?
+### All four models performed best at classifying wealth categories of 1 and 5, the least and most wealthy.
+Perhaps this is partly because these categories have a larger population than the mid-range wealth categories 2, 3, and 4.
+### Based on area under the curve, the linear estimation and gradient boosting model performed the best.
+There appeared to be little differences between the two.
+They both performed well at predicting wealth category 1, and they were best at predicting wealth category 5.
+The AUC values for the linear estimation model were .661 for wealth category 1 and .731 for wealth category 5.
+The AUC values for the gradient boosting model were .668 for category 1 and .738 for category 5.
+Thus, I conclude that the gradient boosting model was the best of the four, although not by much more than the linear estimation model.
+#### In comparsion, the penalized logistic regression model exhibited an AUC of nearly .61.
+This is not nearly as high as the other models; however, it seems that it performed similarly well at predicting the 1st and 5th wealth categories.